Many of us feel down sometimes, and we tend to focus on external events as the cause.

 Often though, it’s really our bodies that are the problem!

-It makes sense because our brains are a part of our bodies, and thus affected by our general health.
+It makes sense since our brains are a part of our bodies, and thus affected by our general health.

 So taking time to treat your body in a healthy way can do wonders for your thinking, energy — and yes your mood!

 Some foods are especially good for boosting your mood.
-In this article we look at 6 key ones.
+In this article, we look at six key ones.

 Foods to Boost Your Mood

 One cannot think well, love well, sleep well, if one has not dined well.Virginia Woolf

 Salmon is delicious and good for your health.
 And with its omega 3, it can also improve your mood.